minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 # Covid19 Notification App - iOS Architecture

-This document describes the architecture approach for the Covid19 Notification App.
+This document describes the current architecture approach for the Covid19 Notification iOS App.

-### Architecture
+## Architecture

-The application is based using an MVC approach.
-On top of it two additional patterns are added:
+The application is using an MVC approach with two additional patterns added:

 - [Builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern) - To construct objects and help with dependency management
-- [Router pattern] (https://www.objc.io/issues/13-architecture/viper/#routing) - A router (from the VIPER architecture) can be used to move routing logic to a separate object to reduce the amount of logic in the ViewController
+- [Router pattern](https://www.objc.io/issues/13-architecture/viper/#routing) - A router (from the VIPER architecture) to abstract routing logic to a separate object which can reduce the amount of logic in the ViewController

-All objects are defined by interfaces (`protocol`) to enable exchanging them with mocked versions during unit testing.
+All objects are defined by interfaces (`protocol`) to enable replacing them with mocked versions during (unit) testing.
 The [Swift API design](https://swift.org/documentation/api-design-guidelines/) guidelines are followed as much as possible.

 Examples: